bensheldon/panlexicon/README.md

 -------------

 - All tests can be run with `bin/rspec`
-- File watching can be started with `bin/guard`
-- Individual tests can be isolated by adding `:focus` to declaration, e.g. `it 'runs a test', :focus do`
 - Within feature specs, the page can be inspected by adding `save_and_open_page`

 Interesting Searches